Conducting The Check-in

 When doing a check-out, often the leader closes the gathering by answering the question last.

 Note that on occasion, leaders do not participate in the check-ins or check-outs they lead.
-If the check-in question concerns the impact of a pre-work assignment on group members, for example, the leaders may not respond simply because they themselves haven’t done the assignment.
+If the check-in question concerns the impact of a pre-work assignment on workshop participants, for example, the leaders may not respond simply because they themselves haven’t done the assignment.

 When groups are new to check-ins, leaders should encourage group members.
 Some leaders say a quiet “thank you” to each person after they speak, but such “thank you’s” can quickly feel perfunctory.
 I prefer a silent, welcoming smile, and a pause that ends with the next group member’s remarks.
 Encouragement becomes unnecessary once groups are more comfortable with the practice.